Chart Color Schemes

 Homebush lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

 As of Feb 2026, the estimated population of the suburb of Homebush (NSW) is around 13,591.
-This reflects a growth of 1,931 people since the 2021 Census, which reported a population of 11,660.
-The change was inferred from an estimated resident population of 13,345 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 544 validated new addresses since the Census date.
-This level of population equates to a density ratio of 6,629 persons per square kilometer, placing it in the top 10% of national locations assessed by AreaSearch.
-Homebush's growth rate of 16.6% since the 2021 census exceeded both the SA4 region (6.5%) and the SA3 area, marking it as a growth leader in the region.
-Overseas migration contributed approximately 79.0% of overall population gains during recent periods.
+This reflects an increase of 1,931 people since the 2021 Census, which reported a population of 11,660 people.
+The change is inferred from the resident population of 13,345 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 544 validated new addresses since the Census date.
+This level of population equates to a density ratio of 6,629 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch.
+Homebush's growth of 16.6% since the 2021 census exceeded the SA4 region (6.5%) and the SA3 area.
+Population growth was primarily driven by overseas migration contributing approximately 79.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Population projections indicate a significant increase in the top quartile of statistical areas analysed by AreaSearch, with the suburb expected to expand by 4,026 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 24.5% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+By 2041, a significant population increase is forecast, with the area expected to expand by 4,057 persons based on aggregated SA2-level projections, reflecting a gain of 28.0% in total over the 17 years.

 Frequently Asked Questions - Population